con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > khyod ni rtse gcig yid kyis nyon/ /
 > bcom ldan de ni legs zhes gsol/ /

-And so I shall, O master of secrets,
+And so, O master of secrets, I shall
 Teach this to you in a way most excellent.
 Listen to it with single-minded focus.'
-Then Vajrapāṇi replied, 'How excellent!
+'How excellent!' replied Vajrapāṇi,
 That is most excellent, O blessed one.'
-(23)
+(22)

 This concludes the six verses showing the reply.